 Why Good Clothes Still Don’t Sell Online

-You can have:
+A clothing brand can have:

-Trendy designs
+trendy designs

-Good fabric
+high-quality fabric

-Fair pricing
+fair pricing

 “Why are people visiting my store but not buying?”

-Very often, the answer is:
+Very often, the answer is simple:

-your product photos are blocking the sale.
+Your product photos are blocking the sale.

 How Buyers Really Judge Clothing Photos